droundy/thing_lists/README.md

 - Use item color to set theme color, so each list can have a different theme color.
 - Make scheduling of things after an item is selected nonrandom.
+- Began work at enabling input of dependencies between things, as in books within a sequence, which should be read in that order.

 ## 0.0.6